• Skip to primary navigation

 Quality educational programs are delivered through experienced faculty employing innovative teaching methods and state-of-the-art technology.

-LMU-DCOM is fully dedicated to meeting the health care needs of the community and beyond with excellence in teaching, patient care, and services.
+LMU-DCOM is fully dedicated to meeting the healthcare needs of the community and beyond with excellence in teaching, patient care, and services.

 The curriculum stresses the interdependence of the biological, clinical, behavioral, and social sciences.